Twin Perspectives

 beach huts wells next the sea

-The beach at Wells is renowned for its array of mismatched, colourful beach huts that line its sandy stretch of coastline.
+The beach at Wells is famous for its array of mismatched, colourful beach huts that line its sandy stretch of coastline.
 Many of the beach huts at Wells-next-the-Sea can be hired for the day, with The Happy Huts recommended to me as one of the best providers.
-These cost £60 a day during peak season and £55 a day during off peak times.

 wells next the sea beac huts